techjason/cyberport-hku-sharing-slides/slides.md

   <p>If you're interested in building for apps like this, we are currently hiring for full time, part time and internships at <a href="https://www.memo.cards">memo.cards</a>.
 More info at <a href="https://xon.so/careers">xon.so/careers</a></p>
   <p>I'm at most of the socials with: @thetechjason</p>
   <p><a href="https://techjason.com">techjason.com</a></p>
+  <p>Credit: Tweets, motivation, inspiration and learnings from the #buildinpublic and #indiehackers communities on X</p>
 </div>

 <div class="qr-code"></div>